Top 5 Threats to the Media and Broadcasting Industry

 Other substantial threats to the media and broadcasting industry include data breaches account takeover.
 Over the last four years, there have been numerous cases of media and broadcasting organizations undergoing breaches and these are outlined below.
 In addition to these, there are also third party breaches that impact your organization.
 For the world’s biggest 1,000 companies, those organizations in entertainment industry saw the exposure of nearly 1 million email and password combinations.
 These can be used in account takeovers, spam campaigns and for credential stuffing.

-Finally, to learn tips to avoid cyber attacks in the media and broadcasting industry, check out this 1 page report.
+To learn tips to avoid cyber attacks in the media and broadcasting industry, check out the 1 page report below.